Rahul-Pinjarla/Elevator-System/readme.md

 - Every time someone selects a destination floor from within the elevator an elevator request will be saved or updated(if pending request exists).
 - The nearest pending request in the Elevator System's `curr_direction` will be next request to serve, if None, the lift checks pending requests in the opposite direction, and if found, changes direction and moves to the nearest pending request station.

+  - #### Pending Requests
+    - Pending requests are the requests which are yet to be served with a working elevator.
+    - Under maintenance elevator stations are excluded from pending requests.

 ## Features | API Reference
 NOTE: In the API references given below replace the `<type:key>` with your respective value.